Chukwuemeka-Ike/khepera/README.md

 ```bash
 sudo tar -xjf khepera4-yocto-light-kb1.0.tar.bz2 -C /usr/local
 ```
 It is important that the toolchain is placed in this folder because of hardcoded links in the code.
-Of course, this can be changed if a savvy user really wants to.
+Of course, this can be changed if you really want to.

 Following the extraction, we then need to set the environment variables to allow the shell recognize the installation.
 This can be done by running
 ```bash